 As can be inferred, ‘Big Mouth’ has made quite name for itself in the two short years that it has been around for.
-Critics have absolutely loved ‘Big Mouth’, and the show enjoys a mind-blowing score of 100% on Rotten Tomatoes, with both Seasons 1 and 2 having perfect scores.
+Critics have absolutely loved ‘Big Mouth’, and the show enjoys a mind-blowing score of 100% on Rotten Tomatoes.
 The critics consensus for Season 2 reads, “Poignantly repulsive, Big Mouth continues to confront the awkwardness of adolescence with foul-mouthed glee and an added layer of maturity.”
-Like critics, viewers, too have loved the show, and it enjoys a solid rating of 8.1/10 on IMDb, after nearly 35,000 votes.
+Like critics, viewers, too have loved the show, and it enjoys a solid rating of 8.1/10 on IMDb.

 Big Mouth Trailer:

-Whenever Netflix releases the Season 3 trailer, we will also be sure to be update this section to reflect the same.
-Meanwhile, here is the trailer for Season 2 to give you a glimpse into the show and the story thus far.
+You can watch Season 3 trailer for the time being.
 If you haven’t seen the show yet head over to Netflix to catch all the episodes of the previous seasons.